 48North Cannabis Corp. ("Company" or "48North"), has two wholly owned subsidiaries, 48North Amalco Ltd. ("Amalco") and Good & Green Cannabis Corp. ("G&GCC").
 The Company, through DelShen Therapeutics Corp. ("DelShen"), a wholly-owned subsidiary of Amalco, is licensed to produce, sell and process cannabis pursuant to the Cannabis Act.
-The Company, through 2599760 Ontario Corp. d/b/a Good & Green ("G&G"), a wholly-owned subsidiary of G&GCC is licensed to produce and process cannabis pursuant to the Cannabis Act.
+The Company, through Good & Green Corp. ("G&G"), a wholly-owned subsidiary of G&GCC is licensed to produce and process cannabis pursuant to the Cannabis Act.
 The head office, principal address, and records office is located at 243 Queen Street West, Suite 200, Toronto, Ontario, Canada, M5V 1Z4.
 48North is a publicly traded corporation, incorporated in Canada.
-The Company's common shares are listed on the TSX Venture Exchange ("TSXV"), under the trading symbol "NRTH".
+The Company's common shares are listed on the TSXV venture Exchange ("TSXV"), under the trading symbol "NRTH".
 Some of the Company's warrants are listed on the TSXV under the trading symbol "NRTH.WT".